 Fortinet (FTNT) Gains As Market Dips: What You Should Know

-Heading into today, shares of the network security company had lost 3.61% over the past month, lagging the Computer and Technology sector's gain of 1.8% and the S&P 500's gain of 0.59% in that time.
+Coming into today, shares of the network security company had gained 1.01% in the past month.
+In that same time, the Computer and Technology sector lost 0.36%, while the S&P 500 lost 0.91%.

 Investors will be hoping for strength from FTNT as it approaches its next earnings release, which is expected to be October 31, 2019.
-On that day, FTNT is projected to report earnings of $0.56 per share, which would represent year-over-year growth of 27.27%.
+The company is expected to report EPS of $0.56, up 27.27% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $532.96 million, up 17.42% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $2.25 per share and revenue of $2.11 billion, which would represent changes of +22.28% and +17.3%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for FTNT.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.12% lower.
-FTNT currently has a Zacks Rank of #3 (Hold).
+FTNT is currently a Zacks Rank #3 (Hold).

-Investors should also note FTNT's current valuation metrics, including its Forward P/E ratio of 34.47.
-For comparison, its industry has an average Forward P/E of 38.19, which means FTNT is trading at a discount to the group.
+In terms of valuation, FTNT is currently trading at a Forward P/E ratio of 35.21.
+This represents a discount compared to its industry's average Forward P/E of 37.81.

-Also, we should mention that FTNT has a PEG ratio of 2.46.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-FTNT's industry had an average PEG ratio of 2.27 as of yesterday's close.
+We can also see that FTNT currently has a PEG ratio of 2.51.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Security industry currently had an average PEG ratio of 2.34 as of yesterday's close.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.